pinkpuffle/MusicWebsite/README.md

 # MusicWebsite
-Music website for uni project
+An insecure website for reviewing music.

+Used to demonstrate
+- SQL injection
+- XSS attack
+- Man-in-the-middle attack
+- Database breach